whocov/whomapper/README.md

 ```
 ## Reading shapefiles

-The user can read all who admin0 shapefiles using the following command.
-These are prepackaged, and do not require an internet connection to read:
+The user can now read all WHO Admin 0, 1, 2, or 3 shapefiles using the following function.
+Admin 0 and 1 are prepackaged (although may be out of date), and do not require an internet connection to read.
+For up to date shapefiles, please query the WHO servers.

 ```
 library(whomapper)

+# read shp files using prepackaged files
+who_adm0 <- whomapper::pull_who_adm0(adm_level = 0, query_server = FALSE)

-# read shp files
+# read shp files for all admin 1 regions of France by querying server
-who_shp <- whomapper::pull_who_adm0()
+fra_adm1 <- whomapper::pull_who_adm0(adm_level = 1, iso3 = "FRA", query_server = TRUE)

 ```

-Please note that no shapefiles beyond Admin 0 are currently packaged - this may be added as a feature if there is demand in the future.
+Note that adm0 shapefiles are packages alongside disputed regions and borders, and a custom border layer that does not include coastlines.
+This is used to make cleaner maps where only land borders are shown with lines.

 ## Making maps

-This package has been set up to allow for flexible use of `ggplot2` for mapping.
-It's highly recommended that the `tidyverse` is installed before using this package to manipulate maps.
+This package has been set up to allow for flexible use of `ggplot2` for mapping and is designed to be used generally with the tidyverse family of packages.
 The basic workflow for using this package is:

 1. Read in shapefiles (packaged with `whomapper`)
 2. Merge data of interest with the `adm0` list element of the shapefiles (the polygons)